toa-io/toa/documentation/contributing/cycle.md

 ## Documentation

-Documentation is a process of creating the description from end-user perspective.
+Documentation is a process of creating the description from **end-user perspective**.
+It must describe **how to use** the feature yet to be implemented, not **how to implement** it.

+Documentation step consists of two parallel processes: writing User Manual and Scenarios.

+### User Manual

+Form of this documentation depends on type of software being developed.
+In can be end-user manual, public API reference, interface of the library, etc.

 ---